 STEM Conference for 5th Grade Girls Chair: TBD

 This conference is for fifth grade girls in Collier County Public Schools and their parents/guardians.
 STEM increases girls’ academic interests in science, technology, engineering and mathematics by broadening their knowledge and expanding their vision of career possibilities.

 RIF is a program that works to build a child’s interest in reading.
 Books are distributed by AAUW volunteers at five Collier County schools to children ages pre-K through 5th grade.
 Over 80% of the children in the schools we serve are on the subsidized lunch program.
 RIF is unique in that the children choose their own book from dozens, if not hundreds, of titles.
 Volunteers are needed for book distributions that will occur in the January-April time frame.
 They have obtained funding for the program from Macy’s for 2015 – 2016, as in years past.

-Contributions to this program may be made with checks payable to “Greater Naples AAUW Charitable Foundation, Inc.” and designated for the Legal Advocacy Fund or paid directly to National AAUW for the LA Fund.
+Contributions to LAF may be made by check payable to “Greater Naples AAUW Charitable Foundation, Inc.”

 Nominating Committee: Janet Ankiel

 The Nominating Committee is composed of one board member, elected at the board meeting prior to the annual meeting; and two members elected from the general membership at the annual meeting.
 Alternate positions are also elected.
 The committee is empowered to seek and propose qualified candidates for branch offices.